Twice a year, I publish an income report to track the progress of my various online businesses.

 Before I delve into the numbers, I just want to say that I’ve always been a little embarrassed by how long it took me to make meaningful money with MyWifeQuitHerJob.com.

-The fact is that I know many other bloggers that started around the same time as I did and almost all of them are either making more money than I am or have a larger reader base than I do.
+In fact, a bunch of my other blogging buddies started around the same time as I did and many of them are either making more money than I am or have a larger reader base than I do.

-I’ve been blogging for almost 4 years now.
+As of today, I’ve been blogging for almost 7 years.
 And to tell you the truth, I’ve probably put more hours into writing articles for MyWifeQuitHerJob.com than I have spent working on my online store.

 The Tipping Point

-But after about 2 years of blogging to a really small audience, something profound happened during year 3.
+But after about 2 years of blogging to a really small audience, something magical happened during year 3.